elatella/deep-prepyto-paper/manuscript.md

 The center error is an euclidean distance of ground truth and corresponds to true predicted vesicles `\_true pos or true neg*`{.green}.
 A vesicle was defined as a true-detected vesicle if the predicted center was located inside the hand-segmented vesicle and the other way around the center of prediction was located inside the predicted vesicle.
 `\_isn't this a bit too general, shouldn't this be a tighter evaluation?*`{.green}
+`\_we assume this as hard condition to be true postive we could define like some % liek 50% intersection but this condition is generally harder`{.green}
 This means the volume of intersection of the estimated vesicle with the distance of d to a ground truth vesicle with radius R is:

 $$V=\frac{1}{12}\pi(4R+d)(2R-d)$$